cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_1.md

 - Govern

 #### Activity: Score risks based on their likelihood and severity
-I practice performing a risk assessment by evaluating vulnerabilities that commonly threaten business operations.
-Then I decide how to prioritize my resources based on the risk scores I assign each vulnerability.
+I perform this [risk register](Risk%20register.pdf) activity, a risk assessment by evaluating vulnerabilities that commonly threaten business operations.
+Then I decide how to prioritize my resources based on the risk scores I assign each vulnerability based on their likelihood and severity.

 ## Personal Reflection